mrehkopf/vcs/README.md

 Open the [input resolution](#input-resolution-dialog) dialog.

 ##### Menu bar: Output
-`Output` &rarr; `Renderer`\
-Set the type of rendering VCS uses to draw captured frames onto the [output window](#output-window).

-- &rarr; `Software`: Most compatible option.
-Rendering is done on the CPU.
-- &rarr; `OpenGL`: Rendering is done on the GPU using OpenGL.

-When choosing the renderer, be mindful of the following:
-- The OpenGL renderer might not work in Windows XP.
-- The output window's magnifying glass feature is not available with the OpenGL renderer.

 `Output` &rarr; `Aspect ratio`\
 Set the aspect ratio to display captured frames in.
 Letterboxing will be used to achieve the desired ratio.